nhi-nguyen04/Data-Science-Competition/README.md

 We attended a meeting on Discord where we discussed which sections of the report need improvement.
 We have also completed the code portion of our project.
 Now, our tasks are to refine both the presentation and the report, and to start adding content to the appendix section.

+26/08/2025

+This is our final meeting.We revised the project and will submit it.

 ## Submission Log